selva258963/EX-8-Simulating-deadlock-scenario/EX8.md

 # EX 8: Simulating deadlock scenario
-## Date:
-## AIM:
+## DATE: 22/9/23
-To simulate a scenario of deadlock in concurrent execution of transactions.
+## AIM: To simulate a scenario of deadlock in concurrent execution of transactions.
 ## PROCEDURE:
 1. Create a accounts table with the schema Accounts (account_id INT PRIMARY KEY,balance DECIMAL(10, 2))
 2. Insert the values in the accounts table